PSA Bronto: History

 In 2009, PSA Bronto introduced a new SUV in camouflaged army paint, on the Niva Lynx platform, which was continued in the Niva-Lynx1, Niva-Lynx2 and Niva-Lynx3 series.
 The latest Lynx-3 series is also known as the Niva Bronto 213102-771-40 Force Comdiv.

 In 2012, VIS-AUTO absorbed PSA Bronto.
 The PSA Bronto company was officially dissolved on 1 January 2015.

-Continiuing usage of the Bronto badging
+Continuing usage of the Bronto badging

 In 2021, AvtoVAZ announced a new Bronto-badged vehicle as a top trim for the Lada Niva Legend.
 VIS-AUTO and AvtoVAZ partnered on production, with the former taking charge of main assembly and the latter of welding and painting.